 When concurrency gets complex, Java developers can count on the Java

 Concurrency Utilities to smooth the bumps.
-Get started with the Executor framework, concurrent synchronizer types, and the Java Concurrent Collections package, and discover how these utilities can help you up your game in real-world programming scenarios.
+Get started with the Executor framework, concurrent synchronizer types, and the Java Concurrent Collections package, and

 Andrew Oliver decries the alphabet soup of the Lambda project, saying too many ingeredients are making it a stew.
 Also, what about his idea of dropping inheritance from Java 8?
 Share your thoughts in the comments.